-2.5.5 PCI Express x1 slots
+2.5.5 PCI Express x4 slot

-This motherboard supports PCI Express x1 network cards, SCSI cards and other cards that comply with the PCI Express specifications.
+This motherboard supports PCI Express x4 and PCI Express x1 network cards, SCSI cards and other cards that comply with the PCI Express specifications.
 Refer to the figure below for the location of the slot.

-2.5.6 PCI Express 2.0 x16 slots
+2.5.6 PCI Express 2.0 x16 slots (blue)